 Parameters index (int) - the number of the data pipe whose address is to be returned.
-A valid index ranges [0,5] for RX addresses or any negative number for the TX address.
+Defaults to -1.
+A valid index ranges [0,5] for RX addresses or any negative int for the TX address.
 Otherwise an IndexError is thown.
-This parameter defaults to -1.

-13.20 rpd
+17.20 rpd